bloxstreet/support/frequently-asked-questions/questions-and-answers.md

 {: .no_toc }
 No, resigned HRs may not claim a different HR rank with new points.
 Doing so will result in a permanent ban.

-### Can Store Directors obtain Board of Directors through points?
-{: .text-red-300 }
-{: .no_toc }
-No, Store Directors may not obtain Board of Directors through points.
-Doing so will result in a demotion back to Store Director.

 ### If Executive Assistant or Store Executive go on-sale, may players redeem either one?
 {: .text-red-300 }
 {: .no_toc }